scifir/scifir-units/README.md

 Coordinates in 1D allow to move any object, particle, solid or immaterial, through a 1D space.
 The coordinates_1d class has been implemented as a template class, allowing to use any scalar_unit, or, also, a single float.
 Any scalar_unit can be used, because then coordinates_1d allows to move in dimensions different than length, as dimensions on some science-fiction speculations are (because on some science-fiction ideas, a dimension can be anything).

+point_1d is equivalent in functionality as coordinates_1d, it has the same member-variables and functions, its intended use is to be an abstract point in 1D, rather than a position in 1D (as coordinates_1d are).

 An example of use of coordinates_1d is the following:

 ```cpp